How to Fire Someone Professionally: The Ultimate Guide With Scripts

 Step #6: Enlist HR’s help

-As a leader, you have the full authority to fire an employee on your team.
-However, consulting with HR beforehand is a smart idea.
 Firstly, they’ll let you know when an HR rep will be available to sit in with you at the meeting with the employee in question.
-It’s always a good idea to have someone from HR there as a witness and a potential mitigator.
+Having someone from HR there as a witness and a potential mitigator is always a good idea.

-For example, they’ll be aware of all complaints filed by other employees against the person you’re considering terminating.
-That information might be helpful.
-On the other hand, they might also be aware of other things that you should take into consideration.
+On the other hand, they might also be aware of other things that you should consider.
 The constantly-tardy-Paul from our previous example might have a wife who’s having a difficult pregnancy, which explains his constant tardiness.
 That doesn’t excuse him, but it is something that other teammates might also know.
 So, firing Paul for being tardy at that moment would paint you in an unnecessarily bad light.

 The HR department will be your best ally during this daunting task, so don’t shut them out.